Is Overclocking Worth It? Benefits and disadvatages explained

 In general, though, you’re really only going to be able to push refresh rate in scenarios like mine.
 You aren’t going to be able to, say, push a 1080p monitor to 4K or a 60Hz monitor to 144Hz.

-What are the pros of overclocking?
+What are the benefits of overclocking?

 Performance increases are the biggest pro, especially for CPU overclocking and, in select scenarios, RAM overclocking.
 GPU and display overclocking will typically only be marginal increases, but can still be worthwhile, especially if you need just a little bit more performance to hit 60FPS in your favorite games.